thegetty/artistryinbronze/content/vessels/28-fani.md

 ## Description

 *The Bust*.
 The elongated and narrow face, depicted off-center, possesses rough facial features ([fig. 28.1](#28.1)).
 The prominent nose is rather geometric, with sharp edges, an effect formed by a chisel.
 The nostrils are subtly incised.
 The asymmetrical arches of the eyebrows reach the temples.
 The heavy lids of the small almond-shaped eyes are deeply incised to give them greater emphasis.
 Lines of incision also mark the eyelashes and eyebrows.
-The latter seem quite restrained and this accentuates the curved lines of this area of the face.
+The latter seem quite restrained, and this accentuates the curved lines of this area of the face.
 The whites of the eyes show the remains of a different material, probably silver or paste.
-The thin-lipped mouth seems to have a faint smile and it is the same width as the nose.
+The thin-lipped mouth seems to have a faint smile, and it is the same width as the nose.
 A gentle rounded curve constitutes the chin.

 <!-- {{< q-figure id="28.1" >}} -->